abbas-nikbakht/Reinforcement-Learning/Environments/GridWorld-3x4_from-Scratch/README.md

 **Abbas Nikbakht**

-<span style="color:green"> This project was developed to understand the internal structure and dynamics of environments used in Reinforcement Learning by implementing a GridWorld environment from scratch.</span>
+This project was developed to understand the internal structure and dynamics of environments used in Reinforcement Learning by implementing a GridWorld environment from scratch.